X

 Right?

-I think as far as the deficit, anything is concerned because the phosphatic fertilizer supply from the domestic player, it’s less than what is the demand.
-So obviously the we will have to.
-Resort to the import.
-But with all the initiative government is taking and we are also taking, we are also importing to meet the deficit.
-I hope you will able to meet the demand.
+I think as far as the deficit, anything is concerned because the phosphatic fertilizer supply from the domestic player is less than what is the demand.
+So obviously the we will have to resort to the import.
+But with all the initiative government is taking and we are also taking, we are also importing to meet the deficit, I hope you will able to meet the demand.

 Vignesh Iyer

-Okay, because the reason I was asking this is because FAI had earlier stated that in the first eight or nine months of FY26, we had seen 55 to 60% increase in import of dam.
+Okay, because the reason I was asking this is because FAI had earlier stated that in the first eight or nine months of FY ’26, we had seen 55% to 60% increase in import of DAP.
 Okay?
 So at some point of time, and at a point of time there would be a situation where the demand is more than what we are able to manufacture domestically.
 So that is why I was asking how is the situation?
-Because that in in turn would mean that NPK would be selling higher.
-If, you know, the farmers decide to choose NPK over that.
+Because that in turn would mean that NPK would be selling higher if the farmers decide to choose NPK over DAP.

 That is what the intention of government is.
 Because DAP is a generic product.
 NPK is in specific product.
 Generic cannot be used for all crops, all soils, all environment, all the country.
 NPK is a soil crop specific.
-That is what government wants that they should da.
-The DEB is nothing but NPK with different composition.
+That is what government wants that they should — DAP is nothing but NPK with different composition.

 Vignesh Iyer

 Right, right, right.
 Got it.
-So also in view of this situation, how do you see, you know, our EBITDA per done for NPNPK panning out, you know, for quarter four and the upcoming Cardiff season?
-I mean there would, if there is a difference between, you know, demand and supply of, of this magnitude, would we see that some improvement in realization coming and, and some improvement in EBITDA as well going forward?
+So in view of this situation, how do you see our EBITDA per tonne for NPK panning out for quarter four and the upcoming Kharif season?
+I mean there would, if there is a difference between demand and supply of this magnitude, would we see that some improvement in realization coming and some improvement in EBITDA as well going forward?

 Vignesh Iyer